Setters

 namespace my-space 1 No Yes

-package is fetched into the local directory tree of wordpress
+If mysql package is fetched into the local directory tree of wordpress

-inherits setter value from wordpress
+mysql inherits setter value from wordpress package.

 $ kpt pkg get git@github.com:example.git/mysql ./wordpress/